 - Get 'er done step by step.

 You can compare a timeboxing project to learning a new language.
 Before you start, the project seems daunting.
-Learn to speak Spanish.
+For example "learn to speak Spanish".
 You can't do it all at once.
-You need to set aside time each day or week to practice in order to reach your goal.
+First find a course that will help you start learning Spanish, then set aside time each day or week to practice in order to reach your goal.

 Example of Timeboxing